fefelbrn/Resume_optimizer/README.md

 **Why this approach**: Provides a clean separation between the agent internals and the API layer.

+#### 6. Observability System (`utils/langfuse_config.py`)

+**What it does**: Provides unified tracing and observability for the entire LangGraph workflow using Langfuse.

+**How it works**:
+- Creates a single trace for each CV optimization workflow
+- All nodes (analyze_structure, extract_cv_skills, etc.) create spans under the same trace
+- Captures input parameters (CV length, job description length, model, etc.) at trace level
+- Updates trace output with results (optimized CV length, word count, skills counts, etc.)
+- Links all LLM calls and tool invocations to the parent trace

+**Why this approach**:
+- **Unified view**: Instead of multiple separate traces, you see one complete workflow trace
+- **Better debugging**: All operations are grouped together, making it easier to understand the full optimization process
+- **Performance insights**: Track latency and costs across the entire workflow
+- **Session tracking**: Monitor multiple optimization sessions over time

 ### Application Flow

 1. **User uploads CV and job description** → Files are parsed and text is extracted